-Adam Smith has been co-opted by history as a pure liberal, but he was not.
-He endorsed some roles for government, of the sort enshrined in the body of the Constitution (but not all of its amendments). for government, of the soft ensurince in the body of the Constitution (but not an of its amendments).
+\ Adam Smith has been co-opted by history as a pure liberal, but he was not.
+He endorsed some roles for government, of the sort enshrined in the body of the Constitution (but not all of its amendments).

 \ Odd, because a depreciating dollar in ordinary circumstances should have made US deposits less attractive; Europe's political misfortunes therefore became America's luck, a situation that is repeating, with China and the Gulf supplementing European money, which is also heading stateside again.